 - There are no black-out dates: When booking travel directly through the American Express travel portal, you don’t have to worry about finagling your schedule to find award availability.
 Since it works like a regular travel portal, there are no black-out dates or capacity controls.

-- Get a discount on travel with The Enhanced Business Platinum® Card from American Express OPEN: Although most Membership Rewards points are worth one cent when redeeming for travel, The Enhanced Business Platinum® Card from American Express OPEN cardholders get a 50% Airline Bonus when using Membership Rewards® Pay with Points.
+- Get a discount on travel with The Business Platinum® Card from American Express OPEN: Although most Membership Rewards points are worth one cent when redeeming for travel, The Business Platinum® Card from American Express OPEN cardholders get a 50% Airline Bonus when using Membership Rewards® Pay with Points.

 Booking travel directly with American Express can be both convenient and lucrative.
 However, some of the most valuable redemption options become possible if you are willing to transfer your points out of the program and into one of the frequent flyer or hotel loyalty programs they partner with.
 Your current options consist of these popular programs and corresponding transfer ratios: